mesg-foundation/mesg-js/README.md

 ### Example

-Let's take a timer service as example.
+Let's use a timer service as another example.
 It will emit a `minute` event every minute.
 Its `service.yml` is:
 ```yml
 name: "service timer"
 events: